DiddiLeija/DiddiLeija.github.io/articles/article-01.md

 ## Transporting your executable

 You only have to move the `build` folder.
-SInce you create the `.exe` files, you won't need a Python installation to enjoy your apps, so you can share the code to more Windows users!
+Since you create the `.exe` files, you won't need a Python installation to enjoy your apps, so you can share the code to more Windows users!

-If the computer has installed Python, the executable will take the native Python library, instead of its own library (take a look on that!).
+_Note:_ If the computer where you run the executables has installed Python, the executable will take the native Python library, instead of its own library (take a look on that!).

 ----